hindu-comm/weblogs/manasataramgini/2016/11/2016-11-24_the-professors-war.md

 clearing many things.”
 Lootika: “Why?
 What’s his name?”
 Abhirosha: “Douglas Fieldman”.
-Vrishchika: “Ah\!
+Vrishchika: “Ah!
 He was a close collaborator with Steven Harrison on studies to reverse aging.
 I believe he had undue ‘interest’ in the work we had done with Somakhya and Lootika on the nucleotides in ADP-ribose system.”